jfspps/Spring-Mongo-Gradle-Recipe/README.md

 Like other projects on the course, we use CircleCI to automate and signify the completion of building and testing of the project.
 Deployment to a cloud service is not part of the project at this stage.

+The reader is directed to the unit and integration tests of the project to better appreciate the use of data streams and block() when retrieving data.